-Last week, a Twitter friend asked me if I could offer any advice on how to find a good recruiter.
+Last week, a Twitter friend asked me, “How do I find a recruiter?”

 I’ve been pondering her question since then.
 It’s a good one because the right recruiter working for a quality company can accelerate your job search and lift your career a notch or two.